I am by nature a dealer in words, and words are the most powerful drug known to humanity.

 ~ Rudyard Kipling

-Editing is an umbrella term for levels of the work that begins with a wide-angle view of a piece of writing and then progressively narrows that focus to the final close-up.
+Editing is an umbrella term for levels of the work that begin with a wide-angle view of a piece of writing and progressively narrow that focus to the final close-up.
 I can help at any level.

-Editorial Review.
-This is a close reading of something you've written, followed by recommendations for next steps.
-My assessment highlights the work's strengths, what needs more attention, and any other issues that would improve and enhance it.
+Editorial Assessment.
+This is a close reading of an entire work, followed by recommendations for next steps.
+An assessment highlights a work's strengths and areas that need more attention to improve quality and impact.

 An editor doesn't just read, he reads well, and reading well is a creative, powerful act. — Susan Bell

-Developmental Editing.
-This is big-picture editing that can happen before writing begins, while writing is in process, and even after the first draft is complete.
-Developmental editing organizes, structures, and shapes content to convey your message effectively, and big-picture questions guide this prrocess: What do you want to say?
+Developmental Editing is big-picture editing that can happen before writing begins, while writing is in process, or even after the first draft.
+Developmental editing organizes, structures, and shapes content.
+Big-picture questions guide this process: What do you want to say?
 Why?
 Who is your audience?
 What do you want them to take away from your work?
+What would be the most effective way to put this all together to reach your readers?

 Structure is not a straitjacket for your words.
 It is an architect that moves readers through and allows them to pause, not randomly, but with direction. — Susan Bell

-Substantive Editing.
-Like developmental editing, substantive editing also examines a work's structure and may involve reorganization, deletions, or additions.
-However, the structural work in a substantive edit is less extensive than in a developmental edit, and it happens after the writing has been completed.
-At this stage, the work of fine-tuning sentences also begins as they are revised and sometimes rewritten for clarity, pace, tone, and style.
+Substantive Editing, like developmental editing, examines a work's structure.
+It may involve reorganizing, deleting, or adding content, but the structural work in a substantive edit is less extensive than a developmental edit and happens after a draft has been completed.
+At this stage, the work of line editing also begins, fine-tuning sentences for clarity, pace, tone, and style.

 Rewriting is a wonderful thing.
 It's the only department in life where you get to say something and then take it back and figure out how to say it better before anyone has to see it. — Tracy Kidder

-Copyediting.
-Copyediting fine-tunes the details.
-Not only are grammar, syntax, and punctuation errors corrected, a sentence's design is also evaluated.
-Word choice, word treatment, and word placement are considered, and consistency of style and tone is established.
-Fact-checking is another important part of copyediting.
+Copyediting addresses the details in your writing: grammar, syntax, and punctuation.
+Word choice, treatment, and placement are also considered, and consistency in style and tone is established.
+Fact-checking is another essential part of copyediting.

 Word choice is more than just a question of precision; the change of word can completely reorient the meaning.
 The inaccessible word, when suddenly accessed . . . can suggest an entirely new avenue to drive down. — Luc Sante

 Proofreading.
-In this final stage of the editing process (the final close-up), egregious errors in punctuation and grammar that were missed earlier or inadvertently introduced during design are corrected.
+In this final stage of the editing process (the final close-up), egregious punctuation and grammar errors that were missed earlier or inadvertently introduced during design are corrected.
 Formatting and layout are also checked for accuracy and consistency.

 Proofread carefully to see if you any words out. — author unknown

-Editorial Review.
-This is a close reading of something you've written, followed by recommendations for next steps.
-My assessment highlights the work's strengths, what needs more attention, and any other issues that would improve and enhance it.
+Editorial Assessment.
+This is a close reading of an entire work, followed by recommendations for next steps.
+An assessment highlights a work's strengths and areas that need more attention to improve quality and impact.

 An editor doesn't just read, he reads well, and reading well is a creative, powerful act. — Susan Bell

-Developmental Editing.
-This is big-picture editing that can happen before writing begins, while writing is in process, and even after the first draft is complete.
-Developmental editing organizes, structures, and shapes content to convey your message effectively, and big-picture questions guide this prrocess: What do you want to say?
+Developmental Editing is big-picture editing that can happen before writing begins, while writing is in process, or even after the first draft.
+Developmental editing organizes, structures, and shapes content.
+Big-picture questions guide this process: What do you want to say?
 Why?
 Who is your audience?
 What do you want them to take away from your work?
+What would be the most effective way to put this all together to reach your readers?

 Structure is not a straitjacket for your words.
 It is an architect that moves readers through and allows them to pause, not randomly, but with direction. — Susan Bell

-Substantive Editing.
-Like developmental editing, substantive editing also examines a work's structure and may involve reorganization, deletions, or additions.
-However, the structural work in a substantive edit is less extensive than in a developmental edit, and it happens after the writing has been completed.
-At this stage, the work of fine-tuning sentences also begins as they are revised and sometimes rewritten for clarity, pace, tone, and style.
+Substantive Editing, like developmental editing, examines a work's structure.
+It may involve reorganizing, deleting, or adding content, but the structural work in a substantive edit is less extensive than a developmental edit and happens after a draft has been completed.
+At this stage, the work of line editing also begins, fine-tuning sentences for clarity, pace, tone, and style.

 Rewriting is a wonderful thing.
 It's the only department in life where you get to say something and then take it back and figure out how to say it better before anyone has to see it. — Tracy Kidder

-Copyediting.
-Copyediting fine-tunes the details.
-Not only are grammar, syntax, and punctuation errors corrected, a sentence's design is also evaluated.
-Word choice, word treatment, and word placement are considered, and consistency of style and tone is established.
-Fact-checking is another important part of copyediting.
+Copyediting addresses the details in your writing: grammar, syntax, and punctuation.
+Word choice, treatment, and placement are also considered, and consistency in style and tone is established.
+Fact-checking is another essential part of copyediting.

 Word choice is more than just a question of precision; the change of word can completely reorient the meaning.
 The inaccessible word, when suddenly accessed . . . can suggest an entirely new avenue to drive down. — Luc Sante

 Proofreading.
-In this final stage of the editing process (the final close-up), egregious errors in punctuation and grammar that were missed earlier or inadvertently introduced during design are corrected.
+In this final stage of the editing process (the final close-up), egregious punctuation and grammar errors that were missed earlier or inadvertently introduced during design are corrected.
 Formatting and layout are also checked for accuracy and consistency.

 Proofread carefully to see if you any words out. — author unknown